 Wind and rain hammered us as we climbed out of the valley, and when we finally reached the high alpine pass, it was hard to see more than a few metres ahead of us through the fog and drizzle.

-We passed the highest point of the trek, and already feeling tired, cold and wet, we stopped for a rest at the hut on the pass, where we treated our selves to a well deserved warm cup of soup.
+We passed the highest point of the trek, and already feeling tired, cold and wet, we stopped for a rest at the hut on the pass, where we treated ourselves to a well-deserved warm cup of soup.

 The weather didn’t go away, but as we made our way down the other side of the pass at least the wind and fog subsided enough to give us a bit of a rest and enjoy some of the amazing scenery.